maccettura/maccettura.github.io/_posts/2017-06-26-demystifying-dependency-injection-in-dot-net.md

  - What happens when you need to unit test functionality specific to the MVC app?
  - What happens when you decide to switch to another 3rd party music service?

 Both of those are quite easily solved now.
 We can now create "mock" services that simply just return some dummy data for the purpose of testing our MVC app.
 If we decide to switch from Spotify to another 3rd party service, we simply create a new project with the new service's specific code.
-All thats needed is to change our bindings in the IoC container.
+All thats needed is to change our bindings in the IoC container:

+{% highlight csharp %}

+public void ConfigureServices(IServiceCollection services) {
+    //We want to test our MVC app, so we switch to a fake music service (i.e dummy data). services.AddTransient<IMusicSearchService, MockMusicSearchService>();
+}

+{% endhighlight %}

+{% highlight csharp %}

+public void ConfigureServices(IServiceCollection services) {
+    //We want to test out potentially switching to Pandora, so we switch to our newly created Pandora service. services.AddTransient<IMusicSearchService, PandoraMusicSearchService>();
+}

+{% endhighlight %}

+Can you see the benfits of writing modular code?
 As long as we always _code against abstracts_, we make our code <strong>better</strong>.